VFPX/Win32API/samples/sample_078.md

 [GetWindowRect](../libraries/user32/GetWindowRect.md)

 ## Comment:
-_SCREEN Width and Height are affected by the state of:<ul><li>VFP System Menu (try RELEASE MENU _msysmenu)
+_SCREEN Width and Height are affected by the state of:
+* VFP System Menu (try RELEASE MENU _msysmenu)
-<li>VFP status bar  (try SET STATUS BAR ON/OFF)
+* VFP status bar  (try SET STATUS BAR ON/OFF)
-<li>VFP toolbar: where it is docked, how many controls it contains
+* VFP toolbar: where it is docked, how many controls it contains
-<li>VFP Command Window: whether it is dockable or notChange the state of these objects, and check how it affects the output of this code.
+* VFP Command Window: whether it is dockable or notChange the state of these objects, and check how it affects the output of this code.

 ***